What is a hazardous area?

 Depending on the presence of combustible dust or ignitable fibers and flyings, the hazardous area is classified into three zones: Zone 20, Zone 21, and Zone 22.

-The extent of the Hazardous area zone
+The Extent of the Hazardous Area Zone

 Distance in any direction from the source of release to the point where the gas/air mixture has been diluted by air to a value below the lower explosive limit.
-Refer to Fig. 3 above that shows a typical example of a hazardous area zone extent.
+Refer to Fig. 3 above which shows a typical example of a hazardous area zone extent.

 For a given release the extent of the zone will vary with the vaporizing potential of the fluid release, the ventilation rate, and the buoyancy of the vapor.
 The 3rd edition of IP 15 provides three methods for determining the extent of hazardous zones: